 It depends.
 You do not have the right to get a deceased person's medical records just because you are a close relative of theirs.
-You have the right to get a deceased person's medical records from a Guam health care provider if you are the personal representative (such as the executor or administrator) of the deceased person's estate.
+You have the right to get a deceased person's medical records from an Oklahoma health care provider if you are the administrator or personal representative of the deceased person's estate.